G-Kevin/quotenbulle-enhancer/Readme.md

 checked with
 - Chrome
 - Vivaldi
+- Firefox Developer Edition

 # Disclaimer

-I am not in touch with Quotenbulle or Orbitexchange at all.
+I am not in touch with Quotenbulle or Orbit Exchange at all.